 - b.
-TennCare Select also provides the following functions: - i.
-It is the back-up plan should one of the MCOs have to leave the TennCare program unexpectedly.
+TennCare Select also provides the following functions: - It is the back-up plan should one of the MCOs have to leave the TennCare program unexpectedly.
 For TennCare enrollees previously enrolled with the MCO, TennCare Select provides medical case management and all MCO covered services. - ii.
 It is the only entity responsible for payment of the services described in 42 CFR § 431.52 (regarding services provided to residents temporarily absent from the state), and provides all MCO covered services (primarily emergency services). - iii.
 It is also the only entity responsible for payment of the services described in 42 CFR § 440.255 (regarding emergency services for aliens), and is responsible for payment of emergency medical services only.
-TennCare Select is paid an administrative fee for processing these claims. - 40.
+TennCare Select is paid an administrative fee for processing these claims. - 38.
 Plan Enrollment and Disenrollment.
-The state maintains a managed care enrollment and disenrollment process that must comply with 42 CFR Part 438, except that, in accordance with waiver authority, TennCare participants have 45 days in which to disenroll from an MCO without cause.
+The state maintains a managed care enrollment and disenrollment process that must comply with 42 CFR Part 438.
+Prior to July 1, 2019, TennCare participants have 45 days in which to disenroll from an MCO without cause.
 After 45 days, a participant may disenroll from an MCO only for cause, as set forth in 42 CFR § 438.56(d)(2).
-The "other reasons" that will be considered cause under 42 CFR § 438.56(d)(2)(iv) do not include the following: - The enrollee is unhappy with the current plan or primary care provider (PCP), but there is no hardship medical situation (as defined by the state); - The enrollee claims lack of access to services but the plan meets the state's access standards; - The enrollee is unhappy with a current PCP or other providers, and has refused alternative PCP or provider choices offered by the MCO; - The enrollee is concerned that a current provider might drop out of the plan in the future: - The enrollee is a Medicare recipient who (with the exception of pharmacy) may utilize choice of providers, regardless of network affiliation; and - The enrollee's Primary Care Provider (PCP) is no longer in the MCO's network, the enrollee wants to continue to see the current PCP, and has refused alternative PCP or provider choices offered by the MCO.
+Beginning July 1, 2019, TennCare participants have 90 days in which to disenroll from an MCO without cause pursuant to 438.56(c)(2)(i).
+After 90 days, a participant may disenroll from an MCO only for cause, as set forth in 42 CFR § 438.56(d)(2).
+The "other reasons" that will be considered cause under 42 CFR § 438.56(d)(2) do not include the following: - a.
+The enrollee is unhappy with the current plan or primary care provider (PCP), but there is no hardship medical situation (as defined by the state); - b.
+The enrollee claims lack of access to services but the plan meets the state's access standards;

+- c.
+The enrollee is unhappy with a current PCP or other providers, and has refused alternative PCP or provider choices offered by the MCO; - d.
+The enrollee is concerned that a current provider might drop out of the plan in the future; - e.
+The enrollee is a Medicare recipient who (with the exception of pharmacy) may utilize choice of providers, regardless of network affiliation; and

+The enrollee's Primary Care Provider (PCP) is no longer in the MCO's network, the enrollee wants to continue to see the current PCP, and has refused alternative PCP or provider choices offered by the MCO.
 In the event that a CHOICES or ECF CHOICES member is determined, based on an assessment of needs, to require long term services and supports that are not currently available under the MCO in which he is currently enrolled, but that are available through another MCO, the state shall work with the current MCO to arrange for the provision of the required services, which may involve providing such services out-of-network.
 It shall be considered to be cause for disenrollment only if the current MCO, after working with the state, is unable to provide the required services.
 In such cases, the MCO that is unable to provide the required services after working with the state may be subject to sanctions.